View the latest news and status updates about the implementation process, along with a summary, milestones, and key implementation features.

 - Training for public college and university library staff statewide

-- Begin system acceptance testing
+- Continued system development and testing

 - "Go Live"